-Quart jars: Use these for large food, such as whole tomatoes, or for a generous amount, such as spaghetti sauce or soup for a crowd.
+Quart jars: Use these for large foods, such as whole tomatoes, or for a generous amount, such as spaghetti sauce or soup for a crowd.
 The jars come in wide-mouth and regular-mouth styles.

-Pint jars: The most versatile-size jar, these containers hold nearly anything: smaller amounts of sauce, vegetables to serve a few people, pickles, and relishes.
+Pint jars: The most versatile-size jar, these containers can hold nearly anything: smaller amounts of sauces, vegetables to serve a few people, pickles, and relishes.
 The jars come in wide-mouth and regular-mouth styles.

 Half-pint jars: These jars sport straight interior sides that allow you to get every last bit out of each jar.
 Wide-mouth half-pint jars are shorter than regular-mouth jars.
-Some have a quilt or other design on exterior.
+Some have a quilt or other design on the exterior.

-Vintage jars: Old canning jars with colored glass or spring-type lids are pretty collector pieces, but they shouldn't be used in modern canning.
+Vintage jars: Old canning jars with colored glass or spring-type lids are pretty collector pieces but they shouldn't be used in modern canning.
 They have irregular sizes, might crack, and don't seal properly.
+Skip using them for canning and instead display them on a shelf to enjoy.

-Use only standard canning jars and inspect them carefully; discard any that are cracked or chipped.
+Be sure to use only standard canning jars.
+They are tempered to withstand the heat inside a canner, and their mouths are specially threaded to seal with canning lids (you don't want to find your canned produce spoiled later on).
+Before using, inspect them carefully and discard any that are cracked or chipped.
 To remove mineral deposits or hard-water film, soak empty jars in a solution of 1 cup vinegar per gallon of water.
-Look for canning jars in hardware, discount, or grocery stores.
+Look for canning jars in hardware, discount, or grocery stores, or order them online.